apostrophecms/apostrophe-documentation/modules/apostrophe-attachments/index.md

 ```

 NOTE: adding another extension for `images` will not make web browsers
 magically know how to show it or teach uploadfs how to scale it.
-Don't do that.
+So don't do that.
+However, see `svgImages` below.

 You may add extensions to the `office` fileGroup.

+## `svgImages`

+If set to `true`, SVGs are permitted to be uploaded as "images" in Apostrophe.
+This
+means they may appear in any widget that uses images, such as the `apostrophe-images`
+widget.
+Since programmatically cropping SVGs across all possible SVG configurations is
+difficult if not impossible, manual cropping is not permitted, and autocropping does
+not take place either, even if an `aspectRatio` option is present for the widget.
+To help you account for this, the CSS class `apos-slideshow-item--svg` is added
+to the relevant item in the slideshow on the front end.
+And, the standard `widgetBase.html`
+for this module works together with styles provided in `always.less` to do something
+reasonable, presenting the svg with `background-size: contain`, which leverages the
+fact that most SVGs play very nicely with your background.

+If you have overridden `widget.html` for `apostrophe-images-widgets`, view recent commits
+on `widgetBase.html` to see how to implement this technique yourself.

 ## Methods